Safecleaner/content-ops-starter/content/pages/index.md

       styles:
         self:
           textAlign: left
-    subtitle: Safety You Can Trust
+    subtitle: Cleaning and Safety You Can Trust
     text: >+
       ######